Desmos Devices for Exams

 1. Before the exam period, lay out all the phones face up on a large surface with gaps between them.
 Going row-by-row with assembly line efficiency, (1) power them on, (2) unlock them, (3) start Desmos on each, (4) press the App Switcher (square) on each, (5) pin Desmos on each, (6) press Got it to dismiss the “App is pinned” notification on each, and (7) relock them.
 Takes 5–10 minutes.
 This goes more quickly if Desmos is still open on the device from when it was last shutdown.

-2. In the classroom, before handing out the exams themselves, proceed to hand out a device to each student, unlocking first it to double-check Desmos is pinned.
+2. In the classroom, before handing out the exams themselves, proceed to hand out a device to each student, unlocking it first to double-check Desmos is pinned.

 3. Consider casually mentioning that they’re Walmart TracFones to dissuade theft.